unitaryfund/mitiq/docs/source/guide/guide_03-executors.rst

     QISKIT_SIMULATOR = qiskit.Aer.get_backend("qasm_simulator")

     def qs_noisy_sampling_sim(circ: QuantumCircuit, obs: np.ndarray, noise: float, shots: int) -> float:
         """Simulates the evolution of the noisy circuit and returns the expectation value of the observable.

         Args:
-            circuit (qiskit.QuantumCircuit): Ideal quantum circuit with no measurements. shots (int): Number of shots to run the circuit. obs (np.ndarray): A numpy array representation of the observable.
+            circ: The input Cirq circuit.
+            obs: The observable to measure as a NumPy array.
+            noise: The depolarizing noise strength as a float, i.e. 0.001 is 0.1%.
+            shots: The number of measurements.

         Returns:
-            expval: expected value of the observable obs.
+            The expectation value of obs as a float.
         """
         if len(circ.clbits) > 0:
             raise ValueError("This executor only works on programs with no classical bits.")